Table of contents (click to go there)

 ZAH, the following people are responsible for approving travel requests:

-at ARI: Joachim Wambsganss, Eva Grebel, Björn Schäfer
+at ARI: Eva Grebel, Björn Schäfer, Joachim Wambsganss

-During your travel, make sure to keep tickets, hotel bills, conference fees receipts etc (boarding cards are usually not necessary, but it can't hurt to keep them too).
-You do not need to keep receipts for food or such.
-Instead you get a per-diem (fixed amount of money per day) to cover such costs.
+During your travel, make sure to keep tickets, hotel bills, conference fees, boarding cards etc. You do not need to keep receipts for food, instead you get a "per-diem" (fixed amount of money per day) to cover such costs.

 Please tack all tickets that are not A4 (Paper) size onto an A4 paper, for easier handling.